cloudfoundry/credhub-api-site/source/includes/_delete.md

 [Status 204 Empty]
 ```

-This endpoint deletes a credential by name.
+This request deletes a credential by name.

 ### HTTP Request